GeekoIsaGeek/Envo/README.md

 ### Envo is a personal dictionary app, built to make the process of learning phrasal verbs and expressions more efficient.

 Every feature was designed to solve problems I usually come across while taking either physical or digital notes.
-For example, when I try to recall what a particular word means, my mind is doing its best to recollect the word's position on the paper or which ones came before and after it.
-I have a hard time fully turning my focus to the definition, therefore, using writing notebooks or digital notepads is not very helpful for me.
-To solve the problem mentioned above, I created a Shuffle button that will change the order of words/expressions when clicked and won't leave my mind a chance to focus on the sequence of words anymore.

 ### Libraries Used: